-Vietnam has the third largest population in South East Asia (after Indonesia and Philippines) and is ranked 13rd in the world in terms of total population, reaching 90.7 million according to the population survey as at 1 April 2015.
+Vietnam has the third largest population in South East Asia (after Indonesia and Philippines) and is ranked 13rd in the world in terms of total population, reaching 92.7 million according to the population survey in 2016.
 The rural population accounts for approximately 67%.